United World College East Africa

 United World College East Africa (UWCEA) is an independent international school in Tanzania, and a member of the United World Colleges movement.
-Established in 1969 as International School Moshi, the school is based on two campuses on the slopes of Mount Kilimanjaro and Mount Meru near the city of Moshi, the capital of the Kilimanjaro region in north eastern Tanzania.
+Established in 1969 as International School Moshi, the school is based on two campuses on the slopes of Mount Kilimanjaro and Mount Meru near the city of Moshi, the capital of the Kilimanjaro region in north east Tanzania.

-It was one of the first international schools in Africa, and was the first to introduce the International Baccalaureate to the continent, in 1975.
+It was one of the first international schools in Africa and the first to introduce the International Baccalaureate to the continent in 1975.
 It formally joined the UWC movement in 2019, changing its name to UWC East Africa.

 Overview

-The school serves around 600 students aged 3 to 19 years, from over 100 different nationalities, of which about 250 are residential.
+The school serves around 600 students aged 3 to 19 years from over 100 different nationalities of which about 250 are residential.
 The school is based on two campuses.

-Location and Facilities
+Location and facilities

 The school is spread across two campuses, Moshi and Arusha, each serving around half of the student body.

 The Moshi Campus is on 40 acres of land close to Mount Kilimanjaro, and has a number of residential houses for pupils aged 7 years and older, for PYP, MYP, and DP students.
 About half the students on the Moshi campus are boarders; others are day students who live with their families in the Moshi area.

 The Arusha Campus was established as a day school in 1987 to serve the growing expatriate community in the fast-expanding town of Arusha, approximately 60 miles to the west of Moshi in the vicinity of Mount Meru.
 Residential facilities for IB Diploma students opened at this campus in August 2019.

 UWCEA offers a variety of sporting activities including basketball, tennis, netball, swimming, rugby, football, and athletics on several sports fields and courts at both campuses, and the Moshi campus has an indoor gymnasium and horse stables.
 Student teams compete in various tournaments as members of the Northern Tanzania Athletics Associations (NTAA).

-Student Body
+Student body

 Both campuses serve a mix of local and expatriate families living in northern Tanzania, as well as scholarship students from across the globe.
-Students at the school from expatriate families are largely drawn from the development community, agencies of the United Nations, religious organizations, and the local business community.
-Given the school's historical relationship with Lutheran missionary organizations, there have historically been a number of students from Scandinavia.
+Students at the school from expatriate families are largely drawn from the development community, agencies of the United Nations, religious organisations, and the local business community.
+Given the school's historical relationship with Lutheran missionary organisations, there have historically been a number of students from Scandinavia.

-As of the 2021/22 school year, the school has 640 students representing 115 nationalities, with the graduating class of 2022 consisting of 76 students from the African continent, 31 European, 12 Middle Eastern, 10 each from Asia, North America, and South America, and one student from Australia.
+As of the 2021/22 school year, the school has 640 students representing 115 nationalities, with the graduating class of 2022 consisting of 76 students from the African continent, 31 European, 12 Middle Eastern, 10 each from Asia, North America, and South America, and one student from Oceania.